 Paige, at the Fat Feminist Witch podcast has a heartfelt and wonderful episode on this subject, which is one of the things that got me thinking about it again.
 I feel like there are many women that have had a difficult time with their spirituality and trying to reconcile their lack of identification with the Goddess and her forms.
 For some time, I simply turned to the God, or I would still ask of Artemis in ritual and prayer because she was as close to the Goddess as I desired to be.
-I identified with her aspect in my mind’s eye of myself (as one can tell from some of my other journeys into the depths of my self-loathing I never desired to be a “woman”, or a mother, or a hearth-keeper) and it was she that initially called to me during spiritual meditation in those early days of Wicca.
+I identified with her aspect in my mind’s eye of myself (as one can tell from some of my other journeys into the depths of my soul I never desired to be a “woman”, or a mother, or anything really that defined a "traditional" female) and it was she that initially called to me during spiritual meditation in those early days of Wicca.
 The God made me feel wild and free and of the woods.
 He was earth and bones and everything that I held fast to when I was unsure and needed to be strong, yet I was still fascinated with the moon and the darkness that it was said the Goddess held sacred.

 In my early days, it was all very confusing to me and rather than give up my new found spiritual side I sort of began to make my own religion.
 Quietly of course, even Pagans can get all up in arms when a girl decides to forge her own path.
 I just did what felt right.
 I started collecting animal bones when I’d come across them in the woods because I felt they were powerful.
 I became a worshiper of the earth and the Universe because in them I saw magic.
 At some point it began occurring to me that there were no gods and goddesses.
 Just like there was no Christian god, we were alone in this journey.
 I wondered if I were an atheist afterall?
 I blogged about this at one point and I talked to people that had the same questions.
 They were hard to find though because no one knows what I am in person.
 Well, most of my family and friends think I AM an atheist actually and that’s fine with me.
 It honestly brings up fewer questions than would formulate should I try to explain…